The smile of an introvert, misunderstood

 Guess what, I ain’t selling no book, and I ain’t no new-age bullshitter, in fact I couldn’t even read or write until I was 11 years old due to mild, but extremely debilitating autistic traits.

-– Taking high doses of Amitriptyline from the age of 5 probably didn’t help my early learning experiences either.
+– Given high doses of Amitriptyline from the age of 5 probably didn’t help my early learning experiences either.

 – I still don’t read many books, and often find it hard to pull the correct words from the ether, but I’ll try for what it’s worth.